sisoje/testable-view-swiftui/README.md

 }
 ```
 Apple purposly coupled state and the body inside a value type, but MVVM practitioners decided to rip it apart, why?
 So that can test MVVM, really?

-Did apple really couple body and the logic?
-It did not!
-They followed Open-Closed principle, they just took the model (same as view-model) and extended it with a body function.

 So what do MVVM practitioners try to decouple here?
 In the process of decoupling some imaginary view from the view-model they broke the native state management and now all the native wrappers can not be used inside the view-model, such as: @Environment @AppStorage @Query and others.